 How to Assemble Enchiladas

-To assemble the enchiladas you’ll need the filling, corn tortillas, store-bought or homemade enchilada sauce, and shredded cheese (I use a combo of cheddar and Monterey jack cheese).
+To assemble the enchiladas you’ll need the filling, corn tortillas (or flour tortillas), store-bought or homemade enchilada sauce, and shredded cheese (I use a combo of cheddar and Monterey jack cheese).

 You definitely want to warm up your tortillas beforehand so they don’t crack and break while you’re rolling them.
 I just spread them out in a (mostly) even layer on a baking sheet and warm them up in the oven for a few minutes.
 Or, you can nuke them in the microwave, too.